Law of South Korea: Rules of evidence

 The contested facts need to be proven by evidence, while facts admitted by the opponent do not require evidence.
-The judge can only rule based on the evidence presented and cannot use his or her personal knowledge to rule on the case.
+The judge can only rule based on the evidence presented and cannot use any of their personal knowledge to rule on the case.
 The court has very wide discretion in assessing relevance and materiality of evidence, and virtually any type of evidence can be admitted to the court.
 Typically, documentary evidence tends to have higher probative value than oral testimony.

 Witnesses

 Unlike other countries, the party to the litigation cannot be a witness.
-A witness has the privilege not to testify if he or she has a justification.
+Witnesses have the privilege not to testify if they have a justification.
 KCPA Article 315(1) lists attorneys, patent attorneys, notaries public, certified public accountants, doctors, pharmacists, and priests to have such privilege.

 The witness is first examined by one party and then cross-examined by the opposing party, followed by re-direct and re-cross.
 The judge can also ask questions of the witnesses during the examination.
 Leading questions are permitted only on cross-examination and not others.